snowplow-referer-parser/referer-parser/README.md

 * [Java and Scala implementation] [java-scala-impl]
 * [Python implementation] [python-impl]

-referer-parser is a core component of [Snowplow] [snowplow], the open-source web-scale analytics platform powered by Hadoop and Hive.
+referer-parser is a core component of [Snowplow] [snowplow], the open-source web-scale analytics platform powered by Hadoop, Hive and Redshift.

 _Note that we always use the original HTTP misspelling of 'referer' (and thus 'referal') in this project - never 'referrer'._